erg-lang/erg/doc/EN/syntax/12_dict.md

 assert ids["Alice"] == 145
 ```

-The key does not have to be a string if it is a `Hash` object.
+The key does not have to be a string if it is a `Hashable` object.

 ```python
 # deprecated to use a range object as a key (confused with slice)